Medical Flexible Spending Accounts (FSA)

 - DCAP funds are available for reimbursement and are limited to the group payroll deductions sent to CareFirst.

 - DCAPs are considered use it or lose it accounts.
 A spend down option might be available based on your group's setup.
 Any funds left over at the end of the plan year will be considered forfeited by the account holder.
+Due to the COVID-19 relief bill signed in December 2020, you have the option to allow employees to rollover all of their unused funds from their 2020 plan into 2021 and their 2021 plans into 2022.

 The IRS sets limits on how much employees can contribute to a DCAP.
 The following limits apply: